nicholaswilde/recipes/docs/breads/baguettes.md

 ### Step 2

-To make the starter: Mix water, instant yeast, and all-purpose flour together to make a soft dough.
+Mix water, instant yeast, and all-purpose flour together to make a soft dough.
 Cover and let rest at room temperature for about 14 hours; overnight works well.
 The starter should have expanded and become bubbly.

+## :pencil: Instructions - Dough

 ### Step 3

-To make the dough: Mix and knead water, starter, instant yeast, all-purpose flour, and salt together — by hand, mixer or bread machine set on the dough cycle — to make a soft, somewhat smooth dough; it should be cohesive, but the surface may still be a bit rough.
+Mix and knead water, starter, instant yeast, all-purpose flour, and salt together — by hand, mixer or bread machine set on the dough cycle — to make a soft, somewhat smooth dough; it should be cohesive, but the surface may still be a bit rough.
 If you're using a stand mixer, knead for about 4 minutes on medium-low speed (speed 2 on a KitchenAid); the finished dough should stick a bit at the bottom of the bowl.